thunderamental/ThompsonGroup/README.md

 This was done (by me, KW Theng) as part of a research scholarship project at the University of Melbourne under the supervision of Dr. Lawrence Reeves.

 ## Overview
-The elements of F (and its related groups F_Tau, T, V, to name some), possess a nice visual representation in terms of pairs of balanced full binary trees.
+The elements of F (and to an extent its related groups F_Tau, T, V, to name some), possess a nice visual representation in terms of pairs of balanced full binary trees.
 This small app provides a simple calculator based off the infinite generating set for F. It also is able to reduce tree-pair elements to a simple form.
 Currently, input is in terms of the infinite generating set.

 Most code is fully front-end in JS, due to the simplicity of the required work and the ease of setup of such a product.
 I don't recommend JS for anything more complicated.
 The code in its current form is very rudimentary and I intend to return and clean it all up and optimize it.
 I will log my experiences if I do end up doing so.